Strategic Human Capital Insights

 Open Questions

 Open questions allow the other person to answer from their perspective.
-Open questions are other focused and require excellent listening.
+They are also other-focused and require excellent listening.
 The result is broad and deep, other-oriented information.
 Open questions become your tool to make people feel comfortable and establish rapport.
 They are the basis for relationship building.
 They allow you to understand people based on their key issues, creating common ground and a needs-based relationship.

 Closed Questions